 Cold Storage & Transfer Plans Are A Must

-Beyond the security cold storage provides, ensuring you maintain control and access to your cryptocurrency allows you to have the flexibility to move from an unregulated platform to a regulated platform without worry.
+Just like Bit2Me cold storage security, exchanges should also ensure you maintain control and access to your cryptocurrency allows you to have the flexibility to move from an unregulated platform to a regulated platform without worry.